MannyFay/set-up-dev-machine/README.md

 Mostly I do full stack web development with PHP (Laravel, Twig, Everest), JS, TS, Node.js, (Express.js, Vue.js, React, Alpine.js) HTML, CSS (TailwindCSS, Bootstrap, Sass, Less), Docker bla bla bla...
 But! -> You will find Rust, C-Languages, Python and other stuff in my projects too.
 I'm a developer and I like to explore new things.

+With Ubuntu Linux I have my setup from zero OS to full development environment in about an hour.

 ---
 <br>